elpamplina/mastodon-threading/README.md

 ### Other settings

 - **Post size**: Sets the maximum post size that the plugin will send to Mastodon.
 By default, it is set to the maximum allowed by your server.
 This value is taken into account while editing the text, when preparing the submission, and also when using the auto-split command.
+- **Default post language**: Language code that will be sent to the Mastodon server.
+By default, the same of the Obsidian interface is chosen.
 - **First post visibility**: Sets the default visibility of the first post in the thread.
 This will be "public" by default.
 - **Next posts visibility**: Sets the default visibility of the second and subsequent posts in the thread.
 This will be "quiet public" by default.
 - **Post counter**: Sets whether to insert the fragment number at the end of each post (e.g. `[1/10]`).
 By default, this is disabled.